Stavros-kanel19/spc-quality-control/README.md

 This project was developed with the assistance of AI coding tools for code generation, debugging, and refactoring.

 The SPC methodology, quality-control requirements, calculations, business logic, and application structure were defined, reviewed, and tested by the author.

+## Custom Evaluation Metrics

+In addition to standard SPC and capability metrics, the application includes custom support indicators such as safety ratio, p-safe score, min ratio, and p-min score.

+These indicators are experimental engineering-support metrics designed to compare the current mean value against the lower specification limit and the lowest historical value.

+They are not official SPC or ISO-standard metrics and should be used only as additional decision-support information together with Cp, Cpk, control limits, customer specifications, and engineering judgment.

 ## Future Improvements